Cash flow analysis can be difficult because income and expenses occur at irregular...show more instructions

 Improving Cash Flow

 Overall, the best way to increase your personal cash flow is to be conscious of how much money you spend and why.
 Start tracking, observing and controlling your cash outflow every month.
 Think about what you’re doing as a consumer, instead of simply reacting to impulses.

 If you cannot live within your means, you will not be able to generate the surplus money needed each month to invest for your future financial goals.
-We need to make enough income so we can live comfortably while saving up for retirement.
+These goals should include controlling expenses and increasing income so you can live comfortably while saving up for retirement.

-Cash Flow Terms and Definitions
+Cash Flow Calculator Terms & Definitions

 Other Personal Finance Calculators:

 - Net Worth Calculator: What is my financial net worth?

 - Budget Calculator: How much of my income should go to each expense category?